 The traditional Dirndl

-If you want to see an Austrian woman in a proper, traditional Dirndl dress you must be in an Austrian village on a Catholic holiday.
+If you want to see an Austrian woman in a proper, traditional Dirndl dress, similar to the Swiss traditional dress, you must be in an Austrian village on a Catholic holiday.
 They are characterised by a church ceremony which is followed by a procession consisting of the priest and his parishioners accompanied by the town band.
 Every family dusts their traditional outfits off for the occasion.

 If you go to an Austrian wedding without wearing some form of Dirndl dress, you will most certainly not fit in.
 Formal Dirndls have ankle-length skirts, those for everyday occasions are knee-length, and the mini-dirndl is popular for parties and beer festivals.